 2. Leverage the power of ownership

-This is known as the IKEA effect4 – it’s the idea that you love something more when you make it yourself.
-This is one of the reasons that we encourage every employee’s ownership of their own development process.
+This is known as the IKEA effect (4) – it’s the idea that you love something more when you make it yourself.
+This is one of the reasons that we encourage every employee’s ownership of their own professional development.
 When done correctly, it leads to more engagement and pride in the end result.
-This might mean designing your own learning plan rather than being told to use a standard company-wide method.
-Beyond that, employees should be asked to articulate their personal development plans and share them with others, too.

 3. Budget for learning (and training)